 Stop Password Sharing Now

-The sad thing is that no need exists for anyone to ever share the password to their Office 365 account.
-Mailbox delegation, shared mailboxes, Office 365 Groups, and Teams all provide other ways for senior people to collaborate effectively and securely with their assistants.
+The sad thing is that no need exists for anyone to ever share the password to their account.
+Mailbox delegation, shared mailboxes, Microsoft 365 Groups, and Teams all provide other ways for senior people to collaborate effectively and securely with their assistants.

-No matter what size your company is, it’s time to stop this dreadful habit now.
+No matter what size your company is, it’s time to stop the awful habit of password sharing now.
 Make sure that none of your users share passwords, and if you find that some do, be kind but firm and help them understand why what they are doing is so dreadfully wrong.